Annieleee9/lab5/index.md

 Tests run: 2,  Failures: 1
 ```
 Staff:
-Of course!
-Start by looking into what was output when you ran the test.sh file, what is wrong with the filter function?
+I would suggest you start by looking into what was output when you ran the test.sh file, what is wrong with the filter function?
 The order of appending elements to the list matters a lot in this case!

 Student (fixed):
 Thank you!
 I've figured it out!
-In the original code, the if statement appends the desired string to the very front of the list, which is at inde 0, but rather we want to append to the very end of the list, so the index should be the list.size().
+In the original code, the if statement appends the desired string to the very front of the list, which is at index 0, but rather we want to append to the very end of the list, so the index should be the list.size().

 ```
 student@8e71b02402ac:~/buggy$ bash test.sh